 Free crochet resources

 This cheat sheet is SO GOOD that it’s only available to my students and subscribers.
-So all you need to do to get your hands on it is either sign up for a crochet class with me, or subscribe to my regular crochet news emails, which contain news from the crochet world at large as well as info about any crochet classes I’m running.
+So all you need to do to get your hands on it is either hire me to teach you crochet or sign up to receive my crochet news emails.

 During lockdown #1, I ran a free Sandrine shawl CAL (crochet along) in my Facebook group.
 The detailed pattern, with charts and step by step videos, is still available, so feel free to join!